BrahianMS/MinOS/README.md

 2. **Open `index.html` in your browser** to launch the system.

-> No installation or server is required.
-Everything runs client-side.

 ## 🧠 Use Cases

 - Educational tool to demonstrate desktop interfaces in HTML/CSS.
-- Sandbox UI/UX experimentation.
 - Starter template for custom web dashboards or operating systems.

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
-- Vanilla JavaScript (optional to expand functionality)

-## 📌 To-Do / Ideas for Improvement

-- Add draggable windows functionality with JavaScript.
-- Implement localStorage for saving notes.
-- Add more apps (e.g., calendar, file explorer, calculator).
-- Improve responsive design for tablets and mobile.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-Created with ❤️ as a minimalist experiment.